Pranai321/Music_Player/README.md

 # Music_Player
-Created the project using html css
+Designed the project using html css